-Governor's Award Description
+Governor's Award - Description and Conditions

 The Bank of Canada promotes the economic and financial welfare of Canada through its activities in four main areas: monetary policy, currency, financial system stability, and funds management.
 The Bank’s Fellowship Program seeks to foster excellence in research and analysis and to develop partnerships with experts outside the Bank in areas important to the Bank’s mandate.